The Earth is Flat on Planet Pluto / A Terra é plana no Planeta Plutão: English and Portuguese talk shows: Wednesdays@5.30pm + Sat@21h

 Live on 15/07/2020 5.30pm UK S1E6: Join the amazing Brooke Simmons, Julie Wardlow and João Calhau from Lancaster University as we talk about super-massive black holes and super-active galaxies that formed stars like there was no tomorrow.

 Live on 29/07/2020 5.30pm UK S1E8: Season finale – 5 years since the discovery of COSMOS Redshift 7 (CR7) with those that discovered it and other very distant galaxies – what have we found?
-Jorryt Matthee from ETH Zurich, Sergio Santos from Lancaster and other surprise guests.
+Jorryt Matthee from ETH Zurich, Sergio Santos from Lancaster and Heather Wade also from Lancaster.